-Supply, install, test and commission new street lighting as specified herein and as shown on the drawings.
+Supply, install, test, and commission new street lighting as specified in this worksection and as shown on the drawings.

-Modify and replace existing street lighting as specified herein and as shown on the drawings.
+Modify and replace existing street lighting as specified in this worksection and as shown on the drawings.

-MISCELLANEOUS PROVISIONS, for Utilities and Other Services Passing Under Existing Pavements.
+Refer to the following sections:

+- MISCELLANEOUS PROVISIONS

-EARTHWORKS for excavation and trenching.
+- EARTHWORKS for excavation and trenching.

+- PROVISION FOR TRAFFIC

-MISCELLANEOUS CONCRETE WORKS for pole footings.
+- MISCELLANEOUS CONCRETE WORKS for light pole footings.